tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 * Amazon S3 stores the files in a container that is called "Bucket".

-* You can have as many buckets as you want, but you must be cautious when defining the access permissions, since you can have public and private buckets.
+* You can have as many buckets as you want, but you must be cautious when defining the access permissions since you can have public and private buckets.

 * When you create a bucket, you can choose the AWS Region where you want to store your data.
 Depending on the region, different user data privacy legislation may apply.

-* You may note that you already have a bucket, it was created by Amazon SageMaker Studio in Day 1 when you configured your Amazon SageMaker Studio instance.
+* You may note that you already have a bucket.
+It was created by Amazon SageMaker Studio on Day 1 when you configured your Amazon SageMaker Studio instance.

   ![Current bucket in Amazon S3](Images/amazon-s3-getting-started.png)

-* Note that this bucket can have public objects and it's on the `US East (Ohio)` AWS Region since that is the current region where the Amazon SageMaker Studio preview is available.
+* Note that this bucket can have public objects, and it's on the `US East (Ohio)` AWS Region since that is the current region where the Amazon SageMaker Studio preview is available.

 * You can have public or private buckets in Amazon S3.
-You will use private buckets to store the prediction results of the ML models that your will create in Amazon SageMaker Studio, and public buckets to store some files that we will use in the next. class.
+You will use private buckets to store the prediction results of the ML models that you will create in Amazon SageMaker Studio, and public buckets to store some files that we will use in the next class.

 * To create a new bucket, click on the "Crete bucket" button.